Is your dog barking and lunging at other dogs on your walks?

 If your dog barks, growls or lunges at other dogs on your walks, I can help you change things.
 My Calm About Canines package is a tried and tested formula that is still flexible enough to be bespoke for you and your dog so you can both enjoy your walks together in peace.

-- 3 practical coached training sessions so that you and your dog can learn the skills you need with real-time expert coaching.
+- 4 knowledge sessions so that you and your dog can learn the skills you need with real-time expert coaching.

-- Structured, yet flexible programme so that you get a personalised plan that will help you stay on track and achieve your goals.
+- Structured, yet flexible programme with a personalised plan that will help you stay on track and achieve your goals.

-- Written training plans and videos so you have easy reminders of what to do and share everything you’re working on with any other members of the family who might not be able to make it to the sessions.
+- Written training plans with audio and video support so you have easy reminders of what to do and can easily share everything you’re working on with any other members of the family who might not be able to make it to the sessions.